 Tuition In-Person: \$320

-Saturday 9:30 a.m12:30 p.m.
+Monday 6:30-9:30 p.m.
 Filer

-5 Sessions: September 4-October 2
+5 Sessions: March 22-April 19

-This workshop is a basic, fundamental class that will teach modeling of the human head from live models, as well as from photo references.
-This will be achieved through demonstrations in oil by the instructor with a focus on observing, learning to see big and small shapes, and comparing spaces using mapping lines and other tools.
+This workshop is a basic fundamental class that will teach modeling of the human head from live models, as well as from photo references.
+This will be achieved through demonstrations by the instructor with a focus on observation, learning to see big and small shapes, and comparison of spaces using mapping lines and other tools.
 Students will work from the general to the particular, using a blocking technique and working the whole head to achieve solidarity and a good likeness of the model.
 This is not an alla prima class.
 It's a slower approach to painting, but is effective nonetheless.